UMDLARS/dtanm/server/README.md

 # TODO
-1. Implement Authentication
+1. DONE-ISH Implement Authentication
    1. I think this is good for now?
-2. Implement more internal HTTP calls to Python server
+2. DONE Implement more internal HTTP calls to Python server
 3. Allow users to select team names?
    1. Allow setting of static teams
 4. Allow uploading of tarballs for attacks